DevonTheFloor/TIJAK-template-project/README.md

-# Multi pages vite vanilla project starter
+# TIJAk project template

-This repo is a starter pack for create a vite.js multi pages project with vanilla JS and native Web Components.
+This repo is a starter pack for create a vite.js project with TIJAK library.